 Film Locations Relating to the Story

-Filming Abraham’s Tree (Eshel Avram) – Genesis 21:33: ‘And Abraham planted an eshel in Be’er Sheva, and he called there by the Name of God the eternal God world’.
-Some say the ancient conifer tree close by to the well is Abraham’s tree.
+- Filming Abraham’s Tree (Eshel Avram) – Genesis 21:33: ‘And Abraham planted an Eshel in Be’er Sheva, and he called there by the Name of God the eternal God world’.
+Some say the ancient conifer tree close to the well is Abraham’s tree.

-Filming in the Church of Valley of the Cross This contains a painting depicting the scene of the angels informing Abraham that he was to father a child with Sara.
+- Filming in the Church of Valley of the Cross – This contains a painting depicting the scene of the angels informing Abraham that he was to father a child with Sara.
 Christian tradition has it that the angels left their staffs behind and these were later transformed into three trees.
-Wood from these trees is said to have made the Jesus cross.
+Wood from these trees is said to have made Jesus’ cross.